Remember to cite LawCareers.Net on your application form if you apply to Sharpe Pritchard LLP.

-Sharpe Pritchard is a long established firm with a national reputation for its work for public sector bodies and for private sector clients who need advice on public law issues.
+We are a leading commercial firm with a national reputation for our work for public sector bodies and for private sector clients who need advice on public law issues.

-A high proportion of the firm's partners are ranked in Chambers and Legal 500 as leading experts.
+A significant number of the firm's partners and departments are highly ranked in Chambers and Legal 500 as leading experts in their fields.
 A great deal of the work we do has a high public profile and is of high value.
 We work across the country and our clients include central government departments, local authorities and local authority companies, non-departmental public bodies, charities and commercial clients.

 The largest proportion of the firm's work is in non-contentious commercial contracts work, including procurement.
 This includes work in ICT, infrastructure, outsourcing, construction, education and general public authority contracts.

 Our dispute resolution team deals with all types of claims, including construction disputes, procurement challenges, housing and other general litigation.
-We carry out criminal work for local authorities as prosecutors.
 We have a nationally recognised judicial review and statutory appeals practice, frequently appearing in the higher courts.
-We carry on contentious and non-contentious employment work.
+We have a thriving employment practice.

 Our planning team undertakes work mainly for planning authorities, often involving complex major schemes, and our parliamentary team works with the planning and real estate teams on infrastructure authorisation projects and advising on legislation and procedure.